 - Dress Code: There is a stringent dress code that has to be followed to enter the temple.

-The dress code of the Aranmula Parthasarathy Temple is similar to the most other temples of Kerala state.
+The dress code of the Aranmula Parthasarathy Temple is comparable to the foremost alternative temples of Kerala state

 - Men need to wear dhoti.
 Shirts or upper garments must be kept at the temple counter prior to entering the temple.